The Privacy, Data Protection and Cybersecurity Law Review: Russia

 It is very difficult, and in most cases even prohibited, to disclose data in response to requests from foreign governments.
 The data can be provided on the basis of international treaties on legal assistance between the countries.
 However, in this case, a foreign government agency should request the data through the Russian authorities.

-There is still a possibility to disclose data directly with the data subjects' written consent; however, this could become complicated from a practical perspective.
+There is still an option to disclose data directly with the data subjects' written consent; however, this may be complicated from a practical perspective.